definition of apology, definition of apologize

 • “Of course I’m sorry” contains just a hint of annoyance.
 It’s a bit like saying “Am I sorry?
 What a silly question.
 What are you, stupid?”

-Lecturing the victim/receiver is a particularly aggressive and defiant form of blame-shifting.
+Lecturing the victim or receiver is a particularly aggressive and defiant form of blame-shifting.
 Examples:

 • “Everybody makes mistakes” is not an apology.
 It’s an assertion that apologies shouldn’t be necessary.
 It’s roughly equivalent to saying “Get over it” and “Grow up” and “Start learning how the world works.”
 It’s a form of talking down to people.